oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 <font color=red><b>WARNING:</b> DO NOT RUN ENVIRONMENT UNDER ROOT ACCOUNT</font>

-Once prerequisites are in place, you are ready to build and use ovirt-engine.
+Once prerequisites are in place, you are ready to build and use ovirt-engine-dwh.

 Build product and install at `$HOME/ovirt-engine`, execute the following as unprivileged user while residing within source repository: